 Businesses that choose to adopt telematics have far different individual requirements to do so, yet there are some overarching reasons common to all fleets.
 In particular, some major reasons include to reduce risks, improve driver safety and reduce running costs.
 They will then look at individual data sets with these overall objectives in mind, and establish where improvements can be made.
 They may also examine vehicle analytics over time, to see if any patterns emerge which may indicate any longer-term deterioration or improvement in specific areas.

 Q: How can fleet managers make effective use of telematics data?

 A: Having the raw telematics data on hand is one thing, but interpreting it and making good use of it is another.
-Big data has successfully proven to be an integral part of the decision making process in modern business, especially in construction and transport.
-Telematics and technology allows you to make better snap decision, analyse trends and improve the bottom line than ever before.
+Big data has successfully proven to be an integral part of the decision-making process in modern business, especially in construction and transport.
+Telematics and technology allow you to make a better snap decision, analyze trends and improve the bottom line than ever before.
 But installing telematics into your assets is just the first step - instilling the use of technology to your staff as well as writing the use of the technology into your processes and practices is key.
-Ensuring your staff use telematics daily, will provide you and the business with insights that matter the most that you can rely on to action.
+Ensuring your staff use telematics daily will provide you and the business with insights that matter the most that you can rely on to action.
 Some examples of using data in the business include: to optimize routing, schedule maintenance (thereby potentially preventing unnecessary downtime, and cutting the costs associated with it), monitor fuel usage and more.

 Q: How can telematics help deliver improvements in driver behavior?